SteffenSchmittGH/Game-of-Pong/README.md

 The mailbox works as a ringbuffer which holds variable datatypes, typedef structs included.
 With this it is possible to have no race conditions.
 Attention has to be payed to the fillLevel and the PUT and GET functions of the Mailbox.
 Here Mutexes are used to make the Buffer threadsafe.
 The benefits of the Mailbox is the flexibility for futher extensions.
-Priority decisions are not fixed and will impact the correct behaviour of the system.
+Priority decisions are not fixed and will have no impact the correct behaviour of the system.

 **Conclusion**